MicronOxford/SIMcheck_Manual/source/rec_data_checks.rst

 Reconstructed Intensity Histogram (RIH)
 ---------------------------------------

-Overlays linear- and logarithmic-scaled intensity histograms (black and gray, respectively) showing relative contribution of "negative" values to the reconstructed result for each channel.
+Displays an overlay of linearly- and logarithmically-scaled intensity histograms (black and gray, respectively) showing relative contribution of "negative" values to the reconstructed result for each channel.
 Negative values are those below the average (mode) intensity value for background regions, and are due to reconstructed noise and ringing artefacts at the edge of high-intensity features.
 The **Max-to-Min intensity Ratio** (MMR; positive versus negative intensities at the histogram extrema) is reported: i.e. only a small percentage of the highest and lowest intensities (this increases the robustness of the statistic to differences in the proprtion of background versus features in the image).
-Where the ratio is less than 5-10, this generally indicates a poor reconstruction.
+A ratio less than 3 generally indicates poor reconstruction; a ratio above 6 indicates good reconstruction.

+N.B. **This check requires a non-thresholded reconstructed dataset**: any option that discards low intensities, such as "discard negatives" in GE's SoftWoRx software, should be disabled.

 .. _fig3a: